2023 Affiliate Marketing Roadmap from Anna Gita

 What’s the difference between Affiliate Marketing and Referral Marketing?

-While affiliate marketing and referral marketing are both performance-based marketing channels, affiliate marketers earn commissions for promoting products through tracking links, while referral marketers do not.
-Referral marketing is the acquisition of links from editorial content and influencers on social media.
+While affiliate marketing and referral marketing are performance-based marketing channels, affiliate marketers earn commissions for promoting products through tracking links, while referral marketers do not.
+Referral marketing is acquiring links from editorial content and influencers on social media.

 Affiliate marketers earn money in two ways.
-First, they earn commissions for sending traffic to an advertiser’s landing or offer page, as long as the Earnings Per Click (EPC) exceeds the Cost Per Click (CPC).
-Second, they earn a Payout or commission if they traffic they send converts into a sale.
+First, they earn commissions for sending traffic to an advertiser’s landing or offer page as long as the Earnings Per Click (EPC) exceeds the Cost Per Click (CPC).
+Second, they earn a Payout or commission if the traffic they send converts into a sale.
 Affiliate commissions are typically between 5-30%.

-Referral marketing, on the other hand, is a type of word-of-mouth marketing that relies on digital PR, branded content, or individuals recommending a product or service to their friends and family.
-Much as Google Analytics defines referral traffic as the segment of traffic that arrives on a website through another source, such as a link on another domain.
+On the other hand, referral marketing is word-of-mouth marketing that relies on digital PR, branded content, or individuals recommending a product or service to their friends and family.
+Google Analytics defines referral traffic as the segment of traffic that arrives on a website through another source, such as a link on another domain.

 Referral links can be acquired through press release distribution, media releases, product sampling, and other marketing tactics.

 The main difference between affiliate and referral marketing is that affiliate marketing is focused on promoting products and services to earn commissions, while referral marketing is the collection of inbound links through unpaid activities.

 How do I hire an affiliate marketer?